transcriptaze/yam/README.md

 **-- IN DEVELOPMENT --**

-Just one more _WebAudio_ metronome web-app to add to the many, many other metronomes out there.
+Just one more _WebAudio_ metronome web app to add to the many, many other metronomes out there.

 YAM is pretty much designed exclusively for use by an _almost but not entirely_ ham-fisted acoustic fingerstyle guitarist without any appreciable musical ability who plays an _old but adored_ Taylor 310e and needs all the